New Zealand cenbank holds rates as expected

-WELLINGTON, Oct 31 (Reuters) - The New Zealand central bank held its benchmark cash rate steady at 2.5 percent on Thursday, as expected, and repeated its warning that higher rates will be needed next year to cope with an expected lift in inflation pressures from the housing and building sectors.
+WELLINGTON, June 13 (Reuters) - The New Zealand central bank held its benchmark cash rate steady at 2.5 percent on Thursday, as expected, and said it expected to hold rates for the rest of the year as it saw inflation risks staying contained even as economic growth picked up.

-It also said that the New Zealand dollar was high, while adding that it gave flextibility of rate rises.

 For the text of the Reserve Bank of New Zealand’s (RBNZ) latest statement click on.

-All 16 analysts in a Reuters poll expected no change at this review, with two seeing a rise in the final quarter this year, and the remaining 14 looking at the first quarter of 2014.
+All 16 analysts in a Reuters poll had expected no change at this review, with three seeing a rise sometime between September and December this year, and the remaining 13 looking at the first quarter of 2014.

-The RBNZ has said the domestic economy is improving with consumers spending more, and earthquake reconstruction in Christchurch gathering pace, but also voiced its concerns about rising house prices and the risk to inflation and financial stability.
+The RBNZ said domestic economy was improving with consumers spending more, and earthquake reconstruction in Christchurch gathering pace, but renewed its warning about rising house prices and the risk to inflation and financial stability.

+It has also warned about an overvalued currency, and how it is making the rebalancing of the economy difficult.

 The official cash rate has been held at 2.5 percent since an emergency 50 basis point cut in March 2011 after the earthquake.